 Through our values, we create a welcoming community experience and learning environment that supports innovative research, advances society and gives back to our regions.

 Message from the Vice-Chancellor

-At CSU, we believe in making a difference.
+At Charles Sturt University, we believe in making a difference.
 We are proud of our international research across many disciplines, including agricultural and veterinary science; education; biological, environmental and chemical sciences; ethics and philosophy.

 Our academics are proven experts in their fields, and our research connections span the globe.

-When you graduate from course at CSU, you will be ready to take the lead and advance yourself either professionally or personally — whatever your passion may be.
+When you graduate, you will be ready to take the lead and advance yourself either professionally or personally — whatever your passion may be.

 Professor Andrew Vann

 |16 August 2020||